BlockchainCommons/Gordian/README.md

 ## Spotlight: Gordian Server on MacOS

-[GordianServer-macOS.app](https://github.com/BlockchainCommons/GordianServer-macOS) is an app that provides personal one-click installation for Bitcoin Core and Tor.
+[GordianServer-macOS.app](https://github.com/BlockchainCommons/GordianServer-macOS) provides personal one-click installation for Bitcoin Core and Tor.
 It's built on Bitcoin Standup technology that presents a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.

 <img src="./Images/0_standup_mac.png" alt="" width="500"/>